jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) a taxpayer's estate has been distributed.
 (3) Despite subsection (1), the Commissioner must not write off outstanding tax (inclusive of any shortfall penalties), if a taxpayer is liable to pay, in relation to the outstanding tax, a shortfall penalty for an abusive tax position or evasion or a similar act.
 (4) Despite subsection (2), the Commissioner may reinstate all or part of the outstanding tax written off if the Commissioner receives, by operation of law, additional funds in respect of a taxpayer after the taxpayer becomes bankrupt, is liquidated or if additional funds due to the taxpayer's estate are discovered after the taxpayer's estate has been distributed.
-(5) If the Commissioner writes off outstanding tax for a taxpayer who has a tax loss, the Commissioner must extinguish all or part of the taxpayer's tax loss, by—
+(5) If the Commissioner writes off outstanding tax for a taxpayer who has a tax loss, other than a write-off under section 22J or 174AA, the Commissioner must extinguish all or part of the taxpayer's tax loss, by—
   (a) dividing the amount written off by 0.33 and reducing the tax loss by that amount, if the taxpayer is not a company; or (b) dividing the amount written off by 0.28 and reducing the tax loss by that amount, if the taxpayer is a company.
 (5B) If the Commissioner writes off outstanding tax for a taxpayer who has a tax credit carried forward under section LE 3 of the Income Tax Act 2007, the Commissioner must extinguish an amount of the tax credit on a one-for-one basis.